mbsquid/dhub/README.md

-# Optum Care Services / Housecalls Javascript Code
+# DHUB Javascript Code

-This is a quick attempt at an express implementation for Optum Care Services DHUB APIs, with a further goal of developing a generic environment where we can develop common server and client capabilities.
+This is a quick attempt at an express implementation for DHUB APIs, with a further goal of developing a generic environment where we can develop common server and client capabilities.